Michal-Atlas/DawnStorm/dawnstorm.md

 The rest is up to the GM or random chance.

 If one party had been ambushed, every member of the other is automatically `Stumbled`.
-If one is not attacked in a round, he rises up in the Initiative by one creature.

 > Basically, every round, the GM goes through, asking:
 > Any Unarmed?, Any Magic?, etc.